Inayyyy/PubSub/README.md

 3. Use tool `mosquitto_passwd` to manage usernames and passwords in terminal.

-# test with subscriber and publisher
+# Test with subscriber and publisher
 - sub.py - this is a subscriber script written in python.
 - pub.py - this is a publisher script written in python.
 It publishes the air quality infomation of cities in CA. Data comes from [AirNow - California Air Quality website](https://www.airnow.gov/index.cfm?action=airnow.local_state&stateid=5).